-- Used mostly for Pox vaccination. - Assure that needle is in contact with the vaccine before you inoculate every individual bird. - Trained and committed crew and a well organised program of work is essential - crew along with a well Check vaccine reaction 7 days after administering it in the case of Pox vaccine.
+- Pox vaccination. - Assure that needle is in contact with the vaccine before vou inoculate every individual bird. - Trained and committed crew and a well organised program of work is essential. - Check vaccine reaction 7 days after administering it in the case of Pox vaccine.
 More than 90 % of chicks should be positive.